Alexander-Ing/toro-net/README.md

 $ sudo neo4j start
 ```
 If first time starting neo4j, open web gui to set password.
-To do so open web browser and navigate to and enter new password when prompted:
+To do so open web browser, enter the following in address bar and enter new password when prompted:
 ```
 http://localhost:7474
 ```